alex-rosen-os/alexrosenbaum/README.md

 My name is Alex 🌱

-Currently working as a Technical Support Team Lead at a web based company & a freelance web devloper.
+Currently working as a Technical Support Team Lead at a web based company & a Freelance Web Devloper.

-I have a diverse range of experience in various aspects of information technology, including data management, knowledge management, web development, testing, CMS & CRM systems, technical & procedure documentation.
+I have a diverse range of experience in various aspects of Information Technology, including:

+Data Management, Knowledge management, Web Development, Testing, CMS & CRM Systems, Technical & Procedure Documentation.

 I have a strong work ethic, analytical skills, passion for knowledge and delivering quality work.